Liberatedwinner/rncTrainLSTM/README.md

                         Choose the predicted step: 1, 10, 30, 50, 100.
 Default
                         value is 10.
   --activation ACTIVATION
                         Choose the activation function: sigmoid or Mish.
                         Default is Mish.
+  --model MODEL         Use the LSTM dynamic model (0), or use the base model
+                        (1).
+Default is 0.
   --explore_hp EXPLORE_HP
                         Turn the parameter search on(1) or off(0).
 Default is 1.